aeonic-mods/a-watched-pot/README.md

 A watched pot never boils.
 A watched furnace never... ticks?

-**A Watched Pot** is a fully configurable mod for both Forge and Fabric/Quilt that either stops blocks from ticking when they're looked at or restricts them to only tick when they *are* looked at, based on a block tag.
+**A Watched Pot** is a fully configurable mod for both Neoforge/Forge and Fabric/Quilt that either stops blocks from ticking when they're looked at or restricts them to only tick when they *are* looked at, based on a block tag.

 Requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) on Fabric/Quilt.